 Web Editor: Aaron Shier found his way to the eastern shore in 2009 to work at Colchester Farm CSA near Galena.
-Shortly before becoming a shore resident, he earned his bachelor’s degree at Colgate University in Peace & Conflict Studies and Political Science, and subsequently did research and editorial work for the International Campaign to Ban Landmines.
 A strong interest in food systems issues led him to Colchester, and thereafter he worked on farms in Oregon, New Jersey, and Massachusetts.
 His Muck Boots are in storage for the time being, and he now manages the flow, appearance, and integrity of the content for The Spy.
-He also works on farm and food policy and holds a bachelors degree from Colgate University in Political Science and a master’s degree from the Agriculture, Food and Environment Program at Tufts University in Boston, MA.
+He also works on farm and food policy and holds a bachelors degree from Colgate University in Political Science and a master’s degree from the Agriculture, Food and Environment Program at Tufts University.

 Technology Director: Derek Beck is a UI designer and front-end developer for user interface design and branding.
 He works primarily Photoshop, Espresso, jQuery, WordPress, and Google Chrome.
 He is the founder and owner of abovecreative.com.

 Marketing Support Director: Mary Kramer.
 A resident of Easton Maryland, Mary Kramer enjoys networking and is a member of Chesapeake Women Networking.
 Mary is a board member of Talbot Partnership and the chair of the Talbot Parent Coalition.
 She is the proud parent of four children and the wife of Talbot native Alexis Kramer.
 Mary is also the co founder of Pet Pantries and enjoys her two dachshund and helping nonprofits with fundraising and social networking.